slacy/openmusictheory.github.io/externalExpansions.md

 title: External Expansions
 ---

-A theme is often surrounded by material outside of its boundaries, but which is clearly dependent on the theme.
-This function of this material is *external* to the theme itself— “before-the-beginning” or “after-the-end," as William Caplin as termed it.
+A theme is often preceded or followed by material outside of its typical boundaries, but which is clearly dependent on the theme.
+This material is *external* to the theme itself— “before-the-beginning” or “after-the-end," as William Caplin as termed it.

 ## Prefix ##

 An *prefix* is a passage—short or [long](sonataFramingModules.html#introduction)—that *precedes* a theme.
 Short prefixes lack distinct motivic material and/or harmonic progression.
-While connected to the following theme, when removed they do not disturb the logic of the phrase itself.
+While connected to the theme that follows, when removed prefixes do not disturb the logic of the phrase itself.

 <figure>
   <img src="/Graphics/form/sym101.png">